josephthomashines/pandoc-resume/README.md

 View output in `output/`

+To copy the output to your local machine (the host):
+`bash scripts/getOutput.sh`

 Feel free to edit files and run `make` to build.
 `make clean` is available to clean the output folder.